AdGuard VPN is a rare find. Here's why

-Kill Switch is essential if you, for instance, often use a mobile network or connect to public Wi-Fi networks in malls, cafes, on the subway or at the airport.
-For the simple reason — if VPN will suddenly drop and the connection will become insecure, chances are that your sensitive information will be exposed to fraudsters or cyber criminals.
+Kill Switch is essential, if you, for instance, often use a mobile network or connect to public Wi-Fi networks in malls, cafes, on the subway or at the airport.
+The reason is simple: if VPN suddenly drops and the connection becomes insecure, chances are that your sensitive information will be exposed to fraudsters or cyber criminals.

-If for some reason your VPN connection is interrupted, Kill Switch will automatically disconnect the internet connection, keeping attackers away from seizing your information.
-With Kill Switch, rest assured that you are in safe hands.
-If you’re concerned about privacy or at least value your personal data, don’t overlook this bulletproof method.
+If for some reason your VPN connection is interrupted, Kill Switch will automatically disconnect you from the Internet, keeping attackers away from seizing your information.

 This feature has been developed specifically for unsecured networks.
-For the convenience of users, we made it impossible to forget to enable VPN when visiting public places.
+If you enable Auto-protection, you won't ever forget to enable VPN when visiting public places.
 Should you pop into a coffee shop and connect to a local Wi-Fi network, you’ll be automatically connected to AdGuard VPN.

-But what if you want to feel safe while watch content specific to your region?
-Or don't want stop watching exciting series even when you travel to another country?
-The answer is simple — AdGuard VPN, which thanks to its unique protocol can remain invisible to services.
+But what if you want to feel safe while watching content specific to your region?
+Or don't want to stop watching exciting series even when you travel to another country?
+The answer is simple — AdGuard VPN, which can remain invisible to services thanks to its unique protocol.

 We don't endorse the use of AdGuard VPN to bypass copyright regulations.

-This little ‘feature’ deserves special mention.
+This little “feature” deserves a special mention.
 In fact, many users crave for dark mode, so we couldn’t ignore it and added a theme switch for all AdGuard VPN products.
 Choose the one you like more — light, dark, or system.
-Hope you’ll join the dark side :)
+On the dark side, it's also nice!